 The notary can NOT be the same person as the officiant.
 A Notary Public with security clearance can visit the prisoner during the same hours as the attorneys.
 A regular Notary who does not have security clearance may visit the prisoner with you on the weekend as a regular visitor, but note that some prisons limit visitors to 2 per day.

-If you would like us to go into the jail and have the paperwork notarized for you, we charge $89 for that service.
+If you would like our notary to go into an Orange County jail and have the paperwork notarized for you, we charge $99 for that service.
 Please note: You MUST have a current drivers license or passport or government issued photo identification for the prisoner, or the County Clerk will not give you a marriage license.
 If you aren’t sure that you have acceptable identification for the prisoner, you should go to the marriage license office and show the clerk what identification you have, to see if it is acceptable, before you spend money on a Notary, or your wedding minister.

 The applicant (Bride or Groom) must appear at the County Clerk-Recorder Department (in the Old Courthouse in Santa Ana, on the corner of Broadway and Civic Center) to obtain the marriage license.
 Your minister, the person “solemnizing the ceremony” (that’s us) MUST ACCOMPANY YOU.
 Original Government Issued Photo I.D. for both the bride and groom are required (no exceptions), along with proof that the person is currently incarcerated – a receipt from the jail works fine.

-IF your fiancé is in Immigration Holding, he must get permission from that department prior to getting married.
+IF your fiancé is in Immigration Holding (ICE), he must get permission from that department prior to getting married.

 Here’s a checklist for when you go to pick up your marriage license: